28 Iconic Artists Who Immortalized Themselves Through Famous Self-Portraits

 Albrecht Dürer, “Self-Portrait at 28,” oil on panel, 1500 (Photo: Wikimedia Commons, Public domain)

 German printmaker Albrecht Dürer is renowned for his highly detailed woodcuts, etchings, and engravings, but in fact, the Northern Renaissance artist also created several important self-portraits throughout his life.
-Completed in the mid-15th century, Self-Portrait at 28 is significant because Dürer portrays himself in a way that's similar to depictions of Christ, indicating to the viewer that perhaps his talents are God-given.
+Completed in the mid-15th century, Self-Portrait at 28 is significant because Dürer portrays himself in a way that's similar to depictions of Christ, indicating to the viewer that perhaps his artistic talents are God-given.

 The painting now belongs to the Alte Pinakothek Museum in Munich, Germany.